 Cantaloupes are high in beta-carotene — another extraordinary antioxidant found in red and orange foods.
-Some studies have found that the beta-carotene content increases as cantaloupes ripen, so they’re at their best if you leave them on the counter for a few days.
-This orange colored melon is a great source of vitamins A and C both of which are extremely helpful for the immune system and cell damage repair.
+This orange-colored melon is a great source of vitamins A and C, both of which are extremely helpful for the immune system and cell damage repair.

 To determine if a watermelon is ripe, knock on it a few times.
 It should sound somewhat hollow on the inside.
 Look for a white or cream spot on one side.
 This is the point where it’s been laying on the ground.
 The creamier looking the spot, the longer the watermelon has been ripening on the vine.

 The best way to see if a cantaloupe is ripe is to pick it up and sniff it.
-Ripe cantaloupe should have a very strong, sweet cantaloupe-y smell.
-Cantaloupe should not look too green (a sign that it’s under ripe) and neither should it be too soft (a sign that it’s over ripe).
+Ripe cantaloupe should have a strong, sweet smell.
+Cantaloupe should not look too green (a sign that it’s under-ripe) and neither should it be too soft (a sign that it’s overripe).

 When choosing honeydew, make sure it’s smooth and that there are no soft spots.
 To see if it’s ripe, gently press the flower end, to see if it gives slightly.
 If it does, it’s ready to eat.
 You can also give the melon a shake to hear if the seeds jumble around.
 This also means it’s ripe.

 Melons are an obvious addition to fruit salads, but they can also be dressed up a bit for more interesting fare.
-For something a little exotic try our Watermelon and Feta Salad — you’ll be surprised how delicious it is.
-Or try our nutritional powerhouse, the Kale & Melon Smoothie, so refreshing to sip on when it’s hot outside.
+For something a little different, try our Watermelon and Feta Salad — you’ll be surprised how delicious this combination is.
+Or try our nutritional powerhouse Kale & Melon Smoothie, so refreshing to sip on when it’s hot outside.